Anthirian/Tracklist-Scrobbler/README.md

-### Tracklist Scrobbler is an application that allows you to scrobble a podcast's tracklist to last.fm.
+### Tracklist Scrobbler is an application that allows you to scrobble a podcast's tracklist to [Last.fm](http://www.last.fm).

 **Please bear in mind that this is in no way finished or stable.
 I am only working on this in my spare time, which is very limited in the coming months.**